LambdaLabsML/text2vid-viewer/README.md

-# T2V-viewer
+# t2v-eval

-`T2V-viewer` is a solution for visual evaluation of state-of-the-art open source text-to-video models.
+[t2v-eval.com](https://t2v-eval.com) is a solution to compare state-of-the-art open source text-to-video (T2V) models:
+* OpenSora v1.2
+* CogVideo
+* PyramidFlow

+*We are working to include the best open-source T2V models available.*

+## Why `t2v-eval`?

+The most basic way to develop a sense of the qualitative differences between t2v models is to see their outputs side-by-side and `t2v-eval` does exactly that.

+It relies on many dimensions that have to do with coherence of attributes, of their relationship, of the prompt and the video output [[1](https://t2v-compbench.github.io/)].
+A valuable way to understand the strengths and weaknesses of a model is to compare its outputs with other models on a similar task

-Generative text-to-video models are challenging to evaluate automatically but it is easy for a human observer to determine which generated video look best between multiple options.
+Howeveis easy for a human observer to determine which generated video look best between multiple options.

 `T2V-viewer` was built to offer an easy way to compare model side-by-side and quickly evaluate where lies the strength and weaknesses.